James Donaldson (rugby league)

-Donaldson, a Challenge Cup winner, previously played for the Bradford Bulls in the Super League, and on loan from Bradford at the Dewsbury Rams in the Kingstone Press Championship.
-He played for Hull Kingston Rovers in the Super League and the Championship, and on loan from Hull KR at the York City Knights in Betfred League 1.
+Donaldson, a Challenge Cup winner, previously played for the Bradford Bulls in the Super League, and on loan from Bradford at the Dewsbury Rams in the Championship.
+He played for Hull Kingston Rovers in the Super League and the Championship, and on loan from Hull KR at the York City Knights in League 1.

 Background

 Donaldson was born in Whitehaven, Cumbria, England.